Who is Professional Debt Mediation?

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

-- Professional Debt Mediation, Inc. may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Professional Debt Mediation may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

-Remove PDM Collections from Your Credit Report Today!
+Remove Professional Debt Mediation From Your Credit Report Today!

-Lexington Law specializes in disputing PDM collection accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing Professional Debt Mediation collection accounts.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.